 The dumplog utility converts binary log files written by Cisco ICM processes into readable format.
-Once converted, the log file contents can be referenced to gain insight into ICM operation.
-Typically, dumplog is used as a troubleshooting tool, but it can be educational as well.
+Once converted, the log file contents can be referenced in order to gain insight into the ICM operation.
+Typically, dumplog is used as a tool to troubleshoot, but it can be educational as well.

 The dumplog utility can be invoked from either a command prompt directly on the ICM server, or from a Telnet session to the ICM server.

-Note: The following examples assume that ICM is installed on the C drive.
+Note: The next examples assume that ICM is installed on the C drive.
 If the ICM is installed on a different drive, then directory locations will change accordingly.

 For example, if you consider that Cisco ICM Call Router is installed on the C drive, the logfile directory on geocscortra would be located at: c:\icm\csco\rtra\logfiles.